ntap-johanneswagner/kompaktlivelab23/README.md

 It will provide you two K8s clusters, two ONTAP Clusters,Tridend with preconfigured backend and a preconfigured nas storageclass.
 ## Prework

-# !!!!!!1.
-Wie wollen wir den Benutzernamen verteilen????:
-<span style="color:green">***Prepare a document with the usernames you recieved from the LoD Team and place a link here***</span>

-2. Access the lab environment:
+1. Access the lab environment:
 https://lod-bootcamp.netapp.com
 <span style="color:red">Please ignore the Lab Guide that is provided there and use this one</span>

-3. Request the lab *Cloud-native Applications with Astra Control Center v1.3* and connect to the jumphost
+2. Request the lab *Cloud-native Applications with Astra Control Center v1.3* and connect to the jumphost

-4. Open a terminal
+3. Open a terminal

 4. We've prepared some exercises for you that are hosted in a github repo.
 To have them available on your training environment, please create a directory, enter it and clone the repo with the following commands:
 <span style="color:green">***prepare a git repo for your workshop and use it below***</span>